FAQ’S

 • Fit is most important

 • Flex depending on ability – ski boots for beginners depending on weight and size, between 60 and 85.
-Flex for advanced skiers between 80 and 110 and for experts between 100 and 140
+Flex for intermediates between 80 and 110 and for experts between 100 and 140

-• Bend your knees slightly, turn the ski pole over, hold it under the basket and your arm should be at a 90 degree angle.
+• Slightly bend your knees, turn the ski pole upside down, grip under the basket and hold your arm at a 90-degree angle.

 • Carbon poles – Advantage: break less quickly.
 Disadvantage: more expensive